Estimated reading time: 7 minutes

 Initially, the cookie required vanilla extract, and it wasn’t tasty enough, so we used both.

-You can also add warts by pressing a chocolate chip into the witch finger.
+Add warts by pressing a chocolate chip into the witch’s finger.

-However, if you dislike almond extract, try lemon extract or add anise extract to the cookie dough.
+However, if you dislike almond extract, try lemon or add anise extract to the cookie dough.

-Alternatively, you could grate orange, lemon, or lime rind then add them to the cookie dough.
+Alternatively, grate orange, lemon, or lime rind, then add them to the cookie dough.

 Perhaps you’d like to change the finger colour to green, add green food colouring to the dough.